wh1t3lord/kotek/README.md

 | Windows 10 | Visual Studio 2019 | Debug |  "-DCMAKE_BUILD_TYPE=Debug -DKOTEK_MATH_LIBRARY=GLM" | This solution uses GLM as math library |

 ### Status
-The order in accordance with previous table.
+The order is in accordance with the previous table.

 | Status |
 | ----------- |